SasView/sasmodels/doc/guide/gpu/gpu_computations.rst

 ****************
 GPU Computations
 ****************
-SasView model evaluations can run on your graphics card (GPU) or they can run on the processor (CPU).
+sasmodels evaluations can run on your graphics card (GPU) or they can run on the processor (CPU).
 In general, calculations performed on the GPU will run faster.

 To run on the GPU, your computer must have OpenCL drivers installed.